Skip to content

 Map<String, List<String>> phoneBook = new HashMap<String, List<String>>();

-The type parameter for HashMap in the right hand side of the expression seems redundant.
+The type parameter for HashMap on the right-hand side of the expression seems redundant.
 This can be shortened using an empty “Diamond Operator” to give:

 Map<String, List<String>> phoneBook = new HashMap<>();